-Yes, you might argue that tracking your kids borders on creepy, or invasive.
-And you might be right.
-But there’s a reason that tracking devices for kids even exist.
-Children want their own space, yet parents are leery of loosening the proverbial leash.
+Yes, you might argue strapping a GPS kid tracker to your child borders on creepy or invasive.
+Well, odds are your son or daughter hasn’t even read George Orwell, and we’re not talking inserting a microchip at his or her next checkup.
+There are good reasons why tracking devices for kids exist.
+Children as young as toddlers want their own space, yet parents are leery of loosening the proverbial leash on their location.
 For jittery (OK, fine, at times overbearing) parents worried about stranger danger, the best GPS trackers for kids can be a sanity-saver, while also giving their offspring a much-needed and heavily-desired sense of independence.
-Child GPS trackers can also be extremely helpful if your distracted kid wanders away from you in a massive park, or a vast parking lot.

 This top-rated and very small tracker (minuscule enough to attach to your kid's shoelaces) clips onto clothing and shoes, and lets parents know not just where their kids are but who they're with.
 It uses Bluetooth, WiFi, cellular, and GPS data to track your kids.
 It pairs with the parent's smartphone to provide real-time location information and geofencing data.
 Plus, parents invite other adults to their 'care team' and thus, know exactly who their kids are with at any given time.
 Note that this tracker requires a subscription plan; the battery lasts about a day and a half.

 Both a walkie-talkie type phone and a GPS tracker, this device combines the best of both worlds.
-You can use this screen-less phone to communicate with your kids, and use the associated app to always know where they are.
+You can use this screenless phone to communicate with your kids via another unit or through your smartphone, and use the associated app to always know where they are.
 Plus, parents set up geofences for home or school and get automatic notifications when kids get to or leave those areas.
-The device clips on to backpacks or jackets.
-It's understated and looks pretty cool.
-The service costs $10 per month.
+Note: The service costs $10 per month.
 You can add up to 10 Relays to your account, so this is great if you have multiple kids out and about.
-Plan on charging the battery daily.

 Specifically designed for kids who tend to wander off at times, this GPS tracker has an auto-answer functionality that automatically lets you talk to and listen to your kids whenever and wherever they are.
 There's unlimited live location tracking, customizable geofencing, detailed location histories, and alerts that tell you if they missed the bus.
 The monthly plan is $39.99 per month, and includes a SIM card, unlimited tracking, and 60 voice minutes.
 The tracker has fasteners that kids can't remove.
 The battery lasts about 48 hours.